livegnik/2way-poc-design/00-scope/01-scope-and-goals.md

 - All backend code consists of Managers and Services.
 - Frontend applications run outside the backend.
 - Apps may include backend extension Services, but never bypass Managers.
-- All graph writes occur through Graph Manager.
+- All graph writes occur through [Graph Manager](../02-architecture/managers/07-graph-manager.md).
-- All authorization decisions occur through ACL Manager.
+- All authorization decisions occur through [ACL Manager](../02-architecture/managers/06-acl-manager.md).
-- All schemas are sourced from the graph and validated by Schema Manager.
+- All schemas are sourced from the graph and validated by [Schema Manager](../02-architecture/managers/05-schema-manager.md).
-- All synchronization state transitions occur through State Manager.
+- All synchronization state transitions occur through [State Manager](../02-architecture/managers/09-state-manager.md).
-- All network traffic is mediated by Network Manager.
+- All network traffic is mediated by [Network Manager](../02-architecture/managers/10-network-manager.md).
-- All event emission is mediated by Event Manager.
+- All event emission is mediated by [Event Manager](../02-architecture/managers/11-event-manager.md).
+- All authentication and requester resolution is mediated by [Auth Manager](../02-architecture/managers/04-auth-manager.md).
+- All audit logging is mediated by [Log Manager](../02-architecture/managers/12-log-manager.md).
+- All request-scoped work is bound to a complete [OperationContext](../02-architecture/services-and-apps/05-operation-context.md).

 The system guarantees that: